vastenly/restapitaf/README.md

 # restapitaf
-REST api test automation framework
+REST api test automation framework with Unirest

 Local tests run: use testNG runner
     or from console: